Are you interested in picking up beekeeping? Or are you looking to optimize your approach? There are a few types of beehives to choose from.

 Foundationless options are more beneficial to the bees.
 But they need many inspections to prevent cross comb.
 And there’s no inherent protection against mites.

-If you’re interested in looking at the beehives that we recommend here at EbeeHQ, take a look here: Bee hives for sale.
+If you’re interested in looking at the beehives that we recommend here at EbeeHQ, take a look here at the list of recommended Bee hives for sale.